mortias/Toc.ui/site/bin/books/readme.txt

-here you can put all your books
+Here you can store all your books and link to it